Nature conservation benefits wildlife, people and the environment and has been identified as a priority for Rushcliffe residents.

 The Plan sets priorities and objectives to prevent the loss of further wild species and habitats.
 Rushcliffe nature conservation strategy works to support this action.

-Local people manage most reserves.
+Local people manage most nature reserves.
 Local volunteers are also active in a range of other activities from organising wildlife walks, talks and open days, to monitoring planning applications and surveying for wildlife.
 Find out how you can volunteer by visiting:

 - South Notts local group of the Wildlife Trust reserve work parties